oescafandrista/Home-assistant/README.md

-Personal home assistant
+Personal home automation

-I started to work with Home assistant for fun, but as my home assistant was evolving and the difficulty was increasing it becomes an addicting hobby.
+I started to work with Home Assistant for fun, but as my home system has evolved and the difficulty has increased it has become an addicting hobby.
-I have averagely spent one hours per day work  with my home assistant.
+I have spent one hour per day on average working with my automation system.
-It is very simple, built with cheap components, Chinese in the most case.
-Below there are the list of them, where I bought, How much  and who functions that everyone is destined.
+It is very simple, built mostly with cheap Chinese components.
+Below is the list of them, where I bought them, how much I paid and what functions they perform.

-Started: may/2017
+Started: May/2017

 Deadline: eternity